ianelrod/secwebserv/README.md

 2. Registration system
 3. Restrict upload functionality to logged in users
 4. Diagnose and better control WAF false positives
+5. Store file upload and session management in Postgres

 This project uses HTML, CSS, JavaScript, PHP, and SQL.